 The benefits are that:

-Another form of legally binding settlement is a 'compromise agreement'.
+Another form of legally binding settlement is a 'settlement agreement' (previously called a 'compromise agreement').
 These agreements are used where Acas isn't involved.
-There are strict requirements for a compromise agreement to be binding – putting it down in writing and signing it isn't enough.
-The compromise agreement must relate to your claim and you must have taken specialist advice from an independent legal adviser.
+There are strict requirements for a settlement agreement to be binding – putting it down in writing and signing it isn't enough.
+The settlement agreement must relate to your claim and you must have taken specialist advice from an independent legal adviser.
 The adviser must also have insurance or professional indemnity cover for any claim which you might have against them for their employment advice.
-The agreement must name the adviser but doesn't have to be signed by them
+The agreement must name the adviser but doesn't have to be signed by them.

-Conciliation agreements and compromise agreements are legally binding.
+Conciliation agreements and settlement agreements are legally binding.
 In both cases, once you've reached agreement, you'll no longer be able to pursue your employment tribunal claim.

 It is always up to you whether you accept a settlement.
 Your employer may sometimes put a lot of pressure on you to accept (for example, they may say that you'll get nothing if you don't accept an offer there and then), but you should remember that you always have the choice.
 Settling is usually easier than going to a tribunal, but the amount you get may be less, and your employer might attach conditions (for example, a confidentiality agreement).
 If you're not sure whether to accept an offer, consider getting specialist advice.